NREL/resstock/docs/source/workflow_inputs.rst

 .. warning::

-  It is not possible to eliminate all desired end uses (e.g. crankcase/defrost energy, water heater parasitics) in EnergyPlus during an unavailable period.
+  It is not possible to eliminate all HVAC/DHW energy use (e.g. crankcase/defrost energy, water heater parasitics) in EnergyPlus during an unavailable period.

 .. _buildingsite: